SynapseProject/synapse.docs/docs/run/setup/rbac.md

 #### Group Membership
 |Feature|Function
 |-|-
 |Membership/Non-Membership|The left box represents Membership, the right box represents Non-Membership.
-Suplex-groups are eligible for editing nested group membership.
+Suplex-groups are eligible for editing group membership, whereas External-groups must be edited at the source system.